-- 7.1 Explain to Mr. Gobig how he could enhance accessibility on the computers under each of the following headings by naming TWO examples of each: - 7.1.1 Screen settings.
-(2) - 7.1.2 Keyboard settings.
-(2) - 7.2 Briefly explain to Mr. Gobig what the difference is between a screen reader and a screen magnifier.(2) - 7.3 Name TWO ways in which Mr. Gobig can save on electricity usage without investing in new hardware.
-(2) - 7.4 How could Mr. Gobig prevent any health related issues when working in front of a computer?
-(2)
+7.1 Explain to Mr. Gobig how he could enhance accessibility on the computers each of the following headings by naming TWO examples of each: under 7.1.1 Screen settings.
+(2) 7.1.2 Keyboard settings.
+(2) 7.2 Briefly explain to Mr. Gobig what the difference is between a screen reader screen magnifier. and a (2) 7.3 Name TWO ways in which Mr. Gobig can save on electricity usage without investing in new hardware.
+(2) 7.4 How could Mr. Gobig prevent any health related issues when working in fro computer? ont of a (2) [10]